dagiteferi/Captain-Voice-Assistant/README.md

 1. **MyMemory translation** has a 1000 req/day free limit (10,000 with email).
 2. **Google TTS** free tier is 1M characters/month — fine for demo, not production.
 3. **Gemini free tier** is 15 RPM — sufficient for demo, rate-limit for concurrent users.
-4. **No voice cloning** — uses consistent Neural2 profile (see tradeoff above).
+4. **No voice cloning** — uses a consistent Neural2 profile (see tradeoff above).
 5. **ChromaDB** is an embedded vector store — for production, use a hosted solution.

+---

 ## What I'd Improve With More Time

 1. Add WebSocket/SSE for real-time pipeline progress (partial implementation exists).
-2. Implement true voice cloning with ElevenLabs API.
+2. Implement true voice cloning with the ElevenLabs API.
 3. Add user authentication (JWT).
 4. Deploy backend to Hugging Face Spaces, frontend to Vercel.
 5. Add comprehensive test coverage for all pipeline nodes.